Rajeevreddy-git/Educational-Organisational-using-ServiceNow/README.md

 This project was developed as part of the SmartInternz x SmartBridge ServiceNow Internship.
 It aims to digitalize and automate core educational workflows using ServiceNow’s low-code platform.
 From managing student records to tracking academic performance, this system enhances efficiency, transparency, and data reliability.

 # Features
-• Student & Teacher Data Management : Custom tables for storing and accessing academic records.
+• Student & Teacher Data Management Custom tables for storing and accessing academic records.
-• Automated Admission Workflow: Status-driven admission tracking with dynamic field population.
+• Automated Admission Workflow Status-driven admission tracking with dynamic field population.
 • Academic Progress Monitoring: Subject-wise marks, total, percentage, and result calculation.
 • Client-Side Automation: Scripts for auto-filling, validation, and field control.